 If you are more of a “hands on” person who likes to work out in the field in all types of weather, you might like being a Derrick Operator for the Oil and Gas Industry.
 Yes, it’s sometimes a physically demanding job but you have some job security with expected growth of 31% and a salary of around $50,000 a year.

 Where to begin?
 First, you will need to move to an area in the USA that has oil field operations.

-If this career sounds like a good fit for you then the best news is you are ready to get started because this job has its own training program, no formal education is required, and you might find a way in by becoming an apprentice first!
+If this career sounds like a good fit for you then the best news is you are ready to get started because this job has its own training program.
+No formal education is required and you might find a way in by becoming an apprentice first!

-What the video below to see the type of work you would be doing.
+Watch the video below to see the type of work you would be doing.

 Oil Derrick Operator Video

 12. Speech-Language Pathologist

 Projected 25% increase in hiring